 Flavor: Caramelized pecans aroma.
 Fruity, tangy, mild roasted flavor.
 Rich, complex aftertaste.

 Harvest: Hand-picked in small batches in Yonglong, Taiwan.
-Spring 2018.
+Winter 2019.

 Dong Ding Oolong is a medium oxidized, medium roasted tea with a hearty, complex, and robust character.